benyakirten/translation-website/README.md

 > 2. Plain formatting and unit conversion choices will be stored in local storage and loaded appropriately
 > 3. Changed align-items from center to flex-start in normal-format recipe
-> 4. Added second JS file to initial page titled frontpage.js in order to autofocus the input element upon load
+> 4. Added second JS file to initial page titled frontpage.js in order to autofocus the input element upon load 2/25/2021:
+> 1. Changed fonts to use a sans and a serif font (hey, I'm trying)
+> 2. Changed most colors (I'm not a designer!)
+> 3. All illustrations and photos are now of brands or made by me
+> 4. Made the checkboxes to slide left-right instead of top-bottom on smaller displays
+> 5. Added an error page
+> 6. Added an about page
+> 7. Added a topbar to navigate to the abovementioned page